lukecav/awesome-woocommerce/README.md

 * [Coupon Generator for WooCommerce](https://wordpress.org/plugins/coupon-generator-for-woocommerce/) - Easily generate millions of unique coupons for your online store.
 Use all the coupon settings you are familiar with.
 * [Advanced Shipping Validation for WooCommerce](https://wordpress.org/plugins/advanced-shipping-validation-for-woocommerce/) - Setup shipping validation rules based on your own conditions.
 Show customers a specific message why they can't continue to checkout.
 * [WC Duplicate Order](https://wordpress.org/plugins/wc-duplicate-order/) - Adds a duplicate link to Woocommerce on the order actions to duplicate the existing order.
+* [WooCommerce Bookings Order Item Meta Addon](https://github.com/jessepearson/woocommerce-bookings-order-item-meta) - This addon is a WooCommerce Bookings helper which will make it so future booking orders have meta data saved within the order as they did with version 1.9.12 and below.

 ## Gist links for WooCommerce
 * [Mike Jolley](https://gist.github.com/mikejolley)